 Homemade mayonnaise is preferred by many because it’s easy to whip up at home and does not contain any chemical preservatives.

-However, this means that without a fridge, it is near impossible to store it for later use.
+However, this means that without a fridge, it is nearly impossible to store it for later use.
 Luckily, homemade mayo can keep for up to two months in the fridge if fermented with yogurt whey.

 This works because yogurt whey is filled with lactic acid.
 To get the whey, drain the yogurt through a cheesecloth.
 The resulting liquid is whey.